Table of Contents

 Key Takeaways:

-With more of our personal information tied to online accounts, protecting identity and securing digital transactions has never been more important.
-Passwords and PINs are no longer enough, as hackers find new ways to bypass these defenses.
+With more of our personal information tied to online accounts, protecting identity and securing digital transactions has become increasingly important.
+Passwords and PINs are no longer enough on their own, as attackers continue to find new ways to steal, reuse, or bypass them.

-That’s why many businesses and services are turning to biometrics for stronger, faster, and more reliable authentication.
-From unlocking phones to approving payments, biometric technology is now part of everyday routines.
-In fact, as of 2023, about 72% of consumers globally say they prefer using facial biometrics over passwords for online transactions, highlighting how quickly users are embracing this shift.
+As a result, many businesses and digital services are turning to biometric authentication as a stronger and more reliable way to verify identity.
+From unlocking smartphones to approving online payments, biometric technology is now part of everyday routines.
+As of 2023, around 72 percent of consumers globally say they prefer using facial biometrics over passwords for online transactions, showing how quickly expectations around authentication are changing.

 What Is Biometric Authentication?